About

 “What’s it all about?”

-Yes, “What´s it all about, Alfie?” goes through my head very often. *
+Yes, “What´s it all about, Alfie?” goes through my head very often.*

-He is collecting football shirts along the way and they will be sewn together to form the world’s biggest ever shirt which will be on display during the World Cup in South Africa this summer.
-The Guinness Book of Records have been advised and we have already received massive support from FIFA, UEFA and hundreds of clubs from the VERY biggest (Barcelona, Manchester United, Manchester City, Liverpool) to the most humble level 7 clubs in hamlets in deepest Latvia.
+He was collecting football shirts along the way and they were all sewn together to form the world’s biggest ever shirt which was on display during the World Cup in South Africa that summer.
+The Guinness Book of Records confirmed it as the biggest shirt in the world!
+We received massive support from FIFA, UEFA and hundreds of clubs from the VERY biggest (Barcelona, Manchester United, Manchester City, Liverpool) to the most humble level 7 clubs in hamlets in deepest Latvia.
 We have also received support from celebrities such as Sir Elton John, Iron Maiden, Slade, The Liverpool Legends and many national football associations from Bhutan to Belgium, Ireland to Italy …….and everything/everybody in between!
+Please visit his site and say “hi”.
+You will see many of the shirts and supporters of this epic journey!

-We have had unbelievable media coverage and, as you can see, Bjorn has been on prime time TV, local TV and radio, given hundreds of interviews, filled page after page of newspapers and magazines and been featured or linked on thousands of web-sites.
+We have had unbelievable media coverage and, as you can see, Bjørn has been on prime time TV, local TV and radio, given hundreds of interviews, filled page after page of newspapers and magazines and been featured or linked on thousands of web-sites.

 Quick overview